ldenies/tabulatedProperties/README.md

 - enthalpy (h)
 - viscosity (mu)
 - thermal conductivity (kappa, alphah)

-To be added soon:
-- Tutorial case
-- Support for putting property tables in case/constant directory instead of root
+These should be located in the constant directory

+A tutorial case is located in the run directory